3 Data Preparation in Practice: From Raw Data to Insight

 $ z : num [1:53940] 2.43 2.31 2.31 2.63 2.75 2.48 2.47 2.53 2.49 2.39 ...

-• carat: weight of the diamond (ranging from 0.2 to 5.01),
+• carat: weight of the diamond (approximately 0.2 to 5.01);

-• cut: quality of the cut (Fair, Good, Very Good, Premium, Ideal),
+• cut: quality of the cut (Fair, Good, Very Good, Premium, Ideal);

-• color: color grade, from D (most colorless) to J (least colorless),
+• color: color grade, from D (most colorless) to J (least colorless);

-• clarity: clarity grade, from I1 (least clear) to IF (flawless),
+• clarity: clarity grade, from I1 (least clear) to IF (flawless);

-• depth: total depth percentage calculated as 2 * z / (x + y),
+• depth: total depth percentage, calculated as 2 * z / (x + y);

-• table: width of the top facet relative to the widest point,
+• table: width of the top facet relative to the widest point;

-• x, y, z: physical dimensions in millimeters,
+• x, y, z: physical dimensions in millimeters;

-• price: price in US dollars (ranging from $326 to $18,823).
+• price: price in US dollars.

 Figure 3.1: Overview of common feature types used in data analysis, including numerical (continuous and discrete) and categorical (ordinal, nominal, and binary) variables.